 click for more images

-A scarce original circa 1930's 'Peter Pan League fundraising badge', silver plated circular example depicting 'Peter Pan' a fictional character of 'The Boy Who Wouldn't Grow Up' within an black enamel horseshoe title surround, the reverse impressed with early pattern maker's details 'Fattorini & Sons Ltd Bradford Works Birmingham' (1933 to 1939).
-Very good condition, complete with original pin fittings, enamel perfect, minimal wear.
+A scarce original circa 1930's 'Peter Pan League fundraising badge', silver plated circular example depicting 'Peter Pan' a fictional character of 'The Boy Who Wouldn't Grow Up' within an black enamel horseshoe title surround, the reverse impressed with early pattern maker's details 'Fattorini & Sons Ltd Bradford House Birmingham' (circa 1928 –1932 ).
+Very good condition, complete with original pin fittings, no damage to the enamel, minimal wear.

 The 'Peter Pan League' was formed in 1929 as a fundraiser for the Great Ormond Street Hospital for sick children, the subscription for membership cost one shilling for which you received a badge, certificate and a monthly magazine.